Rainbow crossings in Florida

 There are several rainbow crossings in Florida.
-Following orders from the Florida Department of Transportation in 2025, they are being removed along with all non-compliant street art.
+In May 2025, Governor Desantis signed Senate Bill 1662 to keep "our transportation facilities free & clear of political ideologies."
+Following orders from the Florida Department of Transportation in August 2025, they are being removed along with all non-compliant street art.

 Boynton Beach

 A rainbow crossing used to be painted in Boynton Beach.
 The crossing was removed in 2025.

 Delray Beach

 A rainbow crossing was painted in Delray Beach in 2021.

 Funders of the project included the Palm Beach County Human Rights Council via the AIDS Healthcare Foundation.

 The rainbow crossing has been vandalized more than once.
 There have been calls to remove the painting.